aspose-cells/Aspose.Cells-API-References/english/net/aspose.cells.charts/trendline/displayequation/_index.md

 ---
 title: DisplayEquation
 second_title: Aspose.Cells for .NET API Reference
-description: Represents if the equation for the trendline is displayed on the chart in the same data label as the Rsquared value.
+description: Represents if the equation for the trendline is displayed on the chart in the same data label as the R-squared value.
 Setting this property to True automatically turns on data labels.
 type: docs
+weight: 30
 url: /net/aspose.cells.charts/trendline/displayequation/
 ---
 ## Trendline.DisplayEquation property